Online vs In-Person California Guard Card Training: Which Is Best?

 Frequently Asked Questions

-Is online guard card training accepted by BSIS?
+Is online guard card continued training accepted by BSIS?

 Yes.
-As long as the training is delivered by a BSIS-approved provider, online completion certificates are fully accepted by the Bureau of Security and Investigative Services.
+As long as the training is delivered by a BSIS-approved provider, online guard card continued training completion certificates are fully accepted by the Bureau of Security and Investigative Services.
 National IPS is a BSIS-approved provider.

-Can I take my guard card training on my phone?
+Can I take my guard card continued training on my phone?

 Yes.
 National IPS’s online course is mobile-friendly and can be completed on any smartphone, tablet, or computer with internet access.

-How long does online guard card training take?
+How long does online guard card continued training take?

-The initial 8-hour Powers to Arrest requirement can typically be completed in one day.
-The full 40-hour course is usually finished in 3 to 7 days at a self-paced study rate.
+The full 32-hour BSIS Guard Card Continued Training course is usually finished in 3 to 7 days at a self-paced study rate.

 Do I have to be in California to take online guard card training?

-You can take the online course from anywhere, but the California guard card is only valid for work in California.
+You can take the online guard card continued education courses from anywhere, but the California guard card is only valid for work in California.
 The course covers California-specific laws and BSIS requirements.

-What is the cheapest way to get a California guard card?
+What is the cheapest way to get California guard card continued training?

 Online training is generally the most affordable path because it eliminates travel, parking, and time-off-work costs.
 National IPS offers competitive pricing with flexible payment options.